Trump calls Warren 'Pocahontas' at event honoring Native Americans

-President Donald Trump revived his derogatory nickname for Democratic Sen. Elizabeth Warren Monday, referring to her as "Pocahontas" during an event honoring Native American veterans at the White House.
+President Donald Trump revived his derogatory nickname for Sen. Elizabeth Warren, D-Mass., on Monday, referring to her as "Pocahontas" during an event honoring Native American veterans at the White House.

 Warren is currently at odds with the administration over Trump's appointment of his Office of Management and Budget director to be acting director of the Consumer Financial Protection Bureau.